 As San Francisco followed suit with similar police reform policies, Mayor London Breed acknowledged that decreasing the time police spend face to face with the community would naturally decrease police violence overall.
 “San Francisco has made progress reforming our police department, but we know that we still have significant work to do,” she told the Los Angeles Times.
 “We know that a lack of equity in our society overall leads to a lot of the problems that police are being asked to solve.”
 (Breed has also moved forward with a policy to ban the use of military-grade weapons in interactions with unarmed civilians, audit hiring, and promotional exams by the San Francisco Police Department and the San Francisco Sheriff's Department, and introduce bias testing into these same settings.)

-Perhaps most importantly, Portland and San Francisco’s policies have sparked a conversation about the fact the crises that spark a 911 call rarely line up with police expertise.
+Perhaps most importantly, New York, Portland, San Francisco's policies have sparked a conversation about the fact the crises that spark a 911 call rarely line up with police expertise.
 A 2015 internal review of the Los Angeles Police Department found that 37 percent of police shootings in 2014 involved suspects with known signs of mental illness.
-Meanwhile, Crisis Intervention Team (CIT) training—the police curriculum that aims to reduce the risk of serious injury or death during interactions between those with mental health struggles and police officers—has shown promise, but hasn’t yet been widely adopted by police departments nationwide.
+Meanwhile, Crisis Intervention Team (CIT) training—the police curriculum that aims to reduce the risk of serious injury or death during interactions between those with mental health struggles and police officers—has shown promise, but hasn't yet been widely adopted by police departments nationwide.

 Loading More Posts...